Year | Citation |

 Teaching activities & experience

-Tim has been Course Chair of Youth and Community programs at Victoria University and taught at undergraduate and post graduate level.
-He has previously taught in youth and community work programs at RMIT University and Australian Catholic University.
+Tim has been Discipline Lead and Course Chair of Youth and Community programs at Victoria University teaching at undergraduate and post graduate level.
+He has previously taught in youth and community work programs at RMIT University and Australian Catholic University and internationally.

 Key industry, community & government roles